How to Dispose of Styrofoam Safely: Help Protect the Environment!

 Can You Throw Styrofoam in the Recycling Bin?

 Theoretically, Styrofoam can be recycled.
-It can be taken away, compacted, and then reused as packaging material.
+It can be taken away, compacted, and reused as packaging material.
 However, the material is made up of #6 plastic and air.
-It is this combination that makes it light and easy to ship and allows for its use as a packaging material without adding to the cost of transport.
+This combination makes it light and easy to ship and allows for its use as a packaging material without adding to the cost of transport.

-However, this combination also makes it prohibitive for waste collection and recycling collection companies to gather and recycle the material.
-It cannot be automatically sorted which makes it cost-prohibitive to recycle it.
+Its properties also make it prohibitive for waste collection and recycling collection companies to gather and recycle the material.
+It cannot be automatically sorted, which makes it cost-prohibitive to recycle it.
 It is less expensive to make new Styrofoam, rather than recycle and reuse old containers.
 But that doesn’t help when disposing of the packaging material.

 Break It Down

-Styrofoam is very light, which means that it is used to absorb shock and prevent damage to products that are in transit.
-It also means that pieces of the material tend to be large, and they will need breaking down before you can hope to fit them in your bin.
-In some cases, especially when it was used as packaging for large products, it may even be too large to fit in the trunk of your car.
+Styrofoam is very light and can absorb shock and prevent damage to products that are in transit.
+The styrofoam pieces tend to be large, and they will need to be broken down before you can hope to fit them in your bin.
+In some cases, especially when used as packaging for large products, it may even be too large to fit in the trunk of your car.

-Break down the Styrofoam carefully, ensuring that as little of the material blows away as possible.
+Break down the Styrofoam carefully, ensuring that as little material blows away as possible.
 The tiny pellets can easily break off.
-They can find their way into the drains, into rivers, and, eventually, into oceans and the sea.
-Single-use plastics and Styrofoam are major pollutants in our waters and on our coastline.
+They can find their way into the drains, rivers, and, eventually, oceans and the sea.
+Single-use plastics and Styrofoam are major pollutants in our waters and coastlines.

 Throw It Away

-If you only have a very small amount of Styrofoam, you may choose to throw it in the general waste bin.
-It simply isn’t practical to get in the car and drive to a recycling center.
-Arguably, the damage of driving to the recycling center and back could cause as much harm to the environment as throwing the plastic in the bin.
+If you only have a tiny amount of Styrofoam, you can throw it in the garbage can.
+It isn’t practical to get in the car and drive to a recycling center.
+Arguably, the environmental impact of driving to the recycling center and back could cause as much harm to the environment as throwing plastic in the bin.

-With that said, when the material makes it to landfill, it is very light but large.
-It will take up a lot of room, takes hundreds of years to break down, and the small pellets easily blow away and into waterways.
+When the material makes it to a landfill, it will take up a lot of room and take hundreds of years to break down.
 Consider gathering a large bag of Styrofoam cups and other items before taking them to your local recycling center.

 Find a Recycling Center

 Use the Earth 911 recycling center locator to find a recycling center near you.
-Different centers will accept different forms of the expanded polystyrene.
-Many delivery centers and companies will take Styrofoam chips that are used as packaging because they can reuse these items without having to do anything to the material.
-However, to-go cups and takeaway containers are a different story because of the contaminants that these contain.
+Some centers will accept various forms of expanded polystyrene.
+Many delivery centers and companies will take Styrofoam chips used as packaging because they can reuse the items without having to do anything to the material.
+However, to-go cups and takeaway containers are a different story because of the contaminants that they contain.

 Transport It

-Finally, once you know where to take your recycling, you will have to transport it.
-Use large bags with a secure top.
-The material is light and will easily blow about once it is in the wind.
+Finally, once you know where to take your recycling, you can transport it in large trash bags.
+The material is light and will easily blow away in the wind, and it’s best to secure the bags with rope or bungee cords if you use a pickup truck.

 FAQ